breatheco-de/content/src/content/how-to/ask.md

 Use screenshots to keep color highlighting and formatting as you see it.
 Pasting in "text snippets" can cause more confusion for those trying to help you.
 If you do paste in text through slack, make sure to use "attach file".

-You can use some plugin for Google Chrome like [Awesome Screenshot] (https://www.awesomescreenshot.com/).
+You can use a plugin for Google Chrome such as [Awesome Screenshot] (https://www.awesomescreenshot.com/).

 ### 3. Be specific